SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 There's a meta tag in the head to make it mobile friendly and a link to a CSS file with a bit of basic styling for the holder div.
 Bootstrap takes care of the rest.
 I'll show the CSS file later (it's tiny).
 Now we need to create a chat.html page to handle our chat app.
 Like everything else that's served to the user we'll need to put it in the public folder.

+<h3>MongoDB / MongoJS</h3>

-The idea behind the chat app is MongoDB will store the user's name and socket id which will be updated everytime a user connects or disconnects so we can display exactly who is online at any given time.
-We'll allow people to choose whether they want their message to transmit to all the users online or to send a 'private' message to a specific user.
+The idea behind the chat app is MongoDB will store the user's name and socket id which will be updated everytime a user connects or disconnects which allows us to display exactly who is online at any given time.
+We'll let people choose whether they want their message to transmit to all the users online or to send a 'private' message to a specific user.
 Let's begin by configuring MongoDB.
 On the command line simply type mongo to enter the Mongo shell.
-First off, here are a few useful Mongo commands:
+First off, here are a few useful Mongo commands.
+Use these to create your database and collection to store the users details.
+I've called my database 'chat' and my collection 'users' (you call them whatever you want):

 Show all databases (usually there is a local one created by default).